tu5h/ProofOfWork/frontend/README_frontend.md

 If valid, it triggers a payment release via Concordium (PLT tokens).

-Let's build this with React and Next.js
+Let's build this with React and Next.js natively.